What are the similarities between a tooth stain vs cavity? That both take away the beauty of your smile!

 So what exactly are you dealing with?
 And how possible is it to get rid of it to restore your smile?

-Let’s take a look at the differences between a cavity vs. stain, which are the most common conditions that affect your smile.
-In this article, you’ll learn what actions you can take to prevent them and treat them effectively.
+Let’s take a look at the differences between a cavity vs stain, which are the most common conditions that affect your smile.
+In this article, you’ll learn what actions to prevent and treat them effectively.

 What Is a Cavity?

-Cavities have huge potential to ruin your teeth.
-You’ll eventually need extensive dental procedures like root canals or might even lose your teeth!
+Cavities have a huge potential to ruin your teeth.
+Eventually, you’ll need extensive dental procedures like root canals or might even lose teeth!

 How Can You Get a Cavity?

-If it reaches the pulp (which is the core of your tooth), it can cause really bad pain, and at the same time, you’ll have lots of trouble eating any food, hot or cold.
+If it reaches the pulp (the core of your tooth), it can cause really bad pain, and at the same time, you’ll have lots of trouble eating any food, hot or cold.